pschafran/purc/README.md

         AAAGTAATTTGATGCGTTTTTTTGGTGAAGTCAGTGCATTTTATTCTTTGAAATGGTGAGATCTTATGTTTGCAATCCACTGTTTACCAGGTAGTCCACCAGGAGTTTGGAATTGCCGAGGCCCTCATGACAACTGTGCATGCTACCACTGGTACCGTATTGTCTCCAGCCTCTTTGATTCTGATGTGCTGTAGTTTATACAGAGGCTGGAATTGAATACCCTTGTCATGACTAGCTCTTATATGTCGGTATTTGTGCTTCCAGCTACTCAAAAGACTGTGGATGGTCCCTCTGGCAAAGATTGGCGGGGTGGCCGAGGTGCTGGGCAGAATATCATTCCGAGCTCAACCGGTGCTGCCAAGGTACACTGCTAACTTAACCAAAACCTAAAACATCCTACTAATGTGGTGGCTATTTTATTGCCTTGTAAACATGTTGGTCTTTGTGGTAAACTGCAGGCAGTAGGAAAGGTGCTTCCAGAGTTAAATGGAAAGCTCACTGGAATGGCATTCCGAGTGCCTACCCCCAATGTCTCAGTTGTGGACTTGACTTGCCGCCTAGAGAAAGGGGCATCATACGATACCATCAAAGCAGCTGTGAAGTATGAACATTACATGCTCTAGTCATTGAAACAATTTTTTTTGTCTAAATTAATTTATTCTACTGATGCTGTCTAATTTTTAGCCTACCTGAAAGCTACATCTAATGTGATTTATTACACTTTTTGTAGGGCTGCATCTGAAGGTCCCATGAAAGGAATTCTGGGATACACTGAAGATGATGTTGTATCCACGGACTTTGTCGGTGATGAAAGGTAACTTCCACTTTAGAATTGCAGAAGGTAGTTTCAGTCATGCTCGCTCAAATTCCTCTAACGGTGGACTGGGTTGTTTGCAGATCAAGCATATTTGATGCTAAAGCAGGCATTGCCCTCAGTGATCGGTTTGTAAAGCTTGTTTCGT

 	When sequences from multiple specimens are pooled together and share the same barcode, PURC can demultiplex them using user-provided "group" information.
 A reference sequence must be provided for each group, and the groups must be sufficiently phylogenetically distinct that BLAST can match each sequences to a reference sequences from the appropriate group.
 You need to supply the group information in the reference sequences ('group=').
-In this example, group "A" is the genus Cystopteris, group "B" is the genus Acystopteris, and group "C" is Gymnocarpium:
+In this example, group "A" is the genus *Cystopteris*, group "B" is the genus *Acystopteris*, and group "C" is *Gymnocarpium*:

         >locus=ApP/group=A/ref_taxon=Cystopteris_fragilis_Utah
         TGCCACACTGGTGAGTATTGTCTTACTTTTTGTTATCCTTTTTCTTGGTGAGAAAGGGTACTGTGCATGGCATATTCACGTCAGAATCCAAGACCCCCGCTTGGGGCCGAGGGTGACAAGGATGTTTCTGTTGGGTGATACCTGTGATGCCAGTTGGAGCAAGAGTAAAATCAACTTTGTAAACATCATCTATTTGAAGGATTAACAGACATGGTATTTAAATTCCTCTCACATTCAAAACAGGGTGGTTGCAGAACTGGTATGGCCAAAGTAACGAATGCTTACGATTTGCCTGCAAGGTAAAAGTTGCACAATGCTCAAGGTGGGGCTAGTTCTTTTGTCACTTAAGCAAGGATCTTCAAGCATGTAAAATTATTCTCCCTCAACTTTGCTTTACAAAAGAAATTTAATATATTGACTACTTCATGCATGGAATTCGAGCAGCTATCACATGTTGATGTTTTTTTTTGAGGCGAGGGGTTCTTTGCATGTGGTTGTAGAAATGTTTTATCACATTTCTATGTGCTATTTTTGCATAAATGCTACGTTACAAATTAGAATTGTTTACTTGTTTGTTTGTAGGAAATCTCAAACGACTGTCTTTTGCTCTTGTATGCTTAGTTGATGATTGCATGCGTACACCTTTATGTTCATTTCAGGCTATGTTTTGTCAGCTCACAAGTTTTTGATGTTTAACCTAACATGACAGGAAAGTTATACATACTGTTGGTCCAAGATATGCTGTAAAATATCATACAGCTGCAGAAAATGCTCTAAGTCATTGTTACCGATCTTGTTTAGAGGCTTTGATTGACTTAGGCCTTCAAAGGTACCAGCTGCTTGTTTAAACAGCTCAAAATTAAAGGAGAGTGTATTCCTTTTGGATTAAAGTTTATCTCCCTTGTAATTCTTGCAGCATTGCCCTGGGGTGTATTTACACAGAGTCTAAAGGCTAT